Young Trump Staffers In D.C. Can't Find Dates Because People Hate Them, And Twitter Thinks It's Hilarious

 — E.Hatt-Swank (@EHattSwank) June 22, 2018

-Of course, the “Trumpies” can always date each other, and according to The Washington Post, in at least one high-profile case, that is already happening.
+Of course, the “Trumpies” can always date each other, and according to the Washington Post, in at least one high-profile case, that is already happening.

-Giovanna Coia is a cousin to Trump adviser and public spokesperson Kellyanne Conway — perhaps best known for publicly lamenting a terrorist incident (per The Guardian) that never actually happened, “The Bowling Green Massacre.”
+Giovanna Coia is a cousin to Trump adviser and public spokesperson Kellyanne Conway — perhaps best known for publicly lamenting a terrorist incident that never actually happened, “The Bowling Green Massacre,” as The Guardian reported.
 Copa recently began a relationship with another Trump administration staff member, John Pence, nephew of Vice President Mike Pence.

 Eric, thought you might like a pic of the lovebirds.